open/close all folders

 - The Simpsons: "Simpsons Roasting on an Open Fire" aka "The Simpsons Christmas Special" was always intended to be just one more episode of the show, but the fact that Fox chosenote to air it as the first episode is probably due to the influence of this trope.

-- Similar to the Simpsons example, the 2008 George of the Jungle series started with a Christmas special.
+- The 2008 George of the Jungle series started with a Christmas special.

 - All Grown Up! was originally a special, but was popular enough that they made it a successor series to Rugrats.

 - Strawberry Shortcake was originally just a series of specials.
 When she was revived in the 21st century, she got a proper TV series.

 - The Raccoons originally had four specials.
 The first one being about Christmas.

 - Madeline (the animated series) started as a series of TV specials in the late 1980s-early 1990s.
 She had her own TV series from 1993 to 2001.

 - Transformers: Generation 1: The original cartoon started out as a three-part serial.